CTHall05/CTHall05/README.md

 </p>

 <p align="center">
-🚀  I like to stay healthy through training, yoga as well as coding. 🚀
+🚀  I like to stay healthy through fitness training, practising yoga as well as coding. 🚀
 </p>

 ---